 diverted from the landfill by our local recyclers and that is an important consideration.
 (Like food waste, cardboard is biodegradable, and as such, produces methane gas as it breaks down.)

 One market trend that remains is consumers opting to purchase sustainably-produced goods.

 Sustainable shopping feels good.
 It reflects our concerns about the environment at a time of

-dramatic climate change, of visible increases in land, air and water pollution, of a growing
+dramatic climate change, visible increases in land, air, and water pollution, a growing

-produced goods puts pressure on retailers to purchase a larger amount and variety of recycled material.
+produced goods put pressure on retailers to purchase a larger amount and variety of recycled material.
 It creates new and different jobs and fosters research and product development.

 By Bev Harrison